autokitteh/kittehub/slack_support/README.md

+---
+title: Slack bot for assistance requests with AI categorization
+description: Slack bot: request for assistance is inferred using Google's Gemini AI.
+The appropriate person is mentioned according to a predetermined table of expertise in a Google Doc.
+The person can then !take the request and later !resolve it.
+integrations: ["slack", "googlegemini"]
+categories: ["Office Automation"]
+---

 # AI Driven Slack Support

 This automation implements a Slack bot to manage requests for help as a bot mentions using a durable workflow.
 Once a request for assistance is received, the subject of the request is inferred using Google's Gemini AI.
 The appropriate person is mentioned according to a predetermined table of expertise in a Google Doc.
 The person can then `!take` the request and later `!resolve` it.
 If no one picks up the request for a configurable duration, the automation will remind the person that a request is pending.